What is the best food for aquarium fish?

 Types of fish food

-- Live food: This is one of the most natural alternatives.
+- Live food: This alternative is one of the most natural.
 However, you must be careful with the type you buy, as it can also be a source of pathogens and diseases for your fish.
-This type of food typically includes daphina , a type of small crustacean, mosquito larvae, shrimp, and tubifex (small worms).
+This type of food typically includes daphina., which are a type of small crustaceans, mosquito larvae, shrimp and tubifex (small worms).

-- Fresh food: This option consists of items such as small shrimp, mussels, beef heart, chicken, animal offal, or even other fish.
+- Fresh food: This option consists of items such as small shrimp, mussels, beef heart, chicken, animal entrails, or even other fish.
 These foods can be provided occasionally, as they are of natural origin, and in chopped form, depending on the size of the fish in the aquarium.
-Also keep in mind that they can contaminate the aquarium, so you'll need to pay special attention to its cleanliness.
+Also keep in mind that they can contaminate the aquarium, so you'll need to pay special attention to cleaning them.

 - Freeze-dried food: This type of food is an excellent alternative, as it's live food that has undergone a special drying process that allows it to retain all its nutrients while remaining equally appetizing to our aquatic friends.
-It's also free of pathogens and parasites and a very good source of protein.
+Additionally, it's free of pathogens and parasites and a very good source of protein.

-- Frozen fish food: Daphnia or tubifex, among others, can be found in pet supply stores.
+- Frozen fish food: Daphnia and tubifex, among others, can be found in pet supply stores.
 They're the perfect alternative if you don't have live food available.
-However, before feeding it to your fish, you'll need to thaw it and wait for it to come to room temperature.
+However, before feeding it to your fish, you'll need to defrost it and wait for it to come to room temperature.

-If you are looking for some fish food alternatives, such as coldwater fish food, or want to find out the best tropical fish food, at Arquivet you can find several options of different types that can be of great help to you.
+If you are looking for some alternatives to fish food, such as food for coldwater fish, or you want to find the best food for tropical fish, at Arquivet you can find several options of different types that can be of great help to you.

 How to choose a fish tank?